mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

       Component: Class({ extends: Unknown, /* Implementation */ })
     })

-Unfortunately commonly used `Components.classes` won't get updated at runtime but there is an alternative, more verbose way to access last registered factory for a given `contract`:
+Unfortunately the commonly used `Components.classes` won't get updated at runtime but there is an alternative, more verbose, way to access the last registered factory for a given `contract`:

     let id = Components.manager.QueryInterface(Ci.nsIComponentRegistrar).
       contractIDToCID('@examples.com/request/factory;1');
     Components.classesByID[requestFactory.id].
       createInstance(Ci.nsISupports);

-Module also exports `factoryByContract` function to simplify this:
+This module also exports the `factoryByContract` function to simplify this:

     factoryByContract('@examples.com/request/factory;1').
       createInstance(Ci.nsISupports);

-It's also recommended to construct factories with an optional `description` property, providing human readable description of it:
+It's also recommended that you construct factories with an optional `description` property, providing a human readable description for it:

     let factory = Factory.new({
       contract: '@examples.com/request/factory;1',